emmettFC/selected-projects/fish_vision/README.md

 ### Fish classification:
-I based my classification model on the (https://flyyufelix.github.io/2017/04/16/kaggle-nature-conservancy.html).
-This paper creates an ensemble method in which the fist layer is object-detection, for which I now think deep learning is not nessecary.
+I based my classification model on this  paper -- https://flyyufelix.github.io/2017/04/16/kaggle-nature-conservancy.html -- which applies Faster R-CNN (Region based convolutional nueral network) to classify boated fish from camera images taken on commercial fishing vessels.
+This paper creates an ensemble method in which the fist layer is object-detection, for which I now think deep learning is not nessecary--given the output of the motion detection process.
 Even though they cant put any software on the boat cameras --unlike in my case -- there is enough stationary camera data to apply the same SVD process and reduce the complexity of the problem.
 For classification I attempted two general methods:

   * Classify fish into 1) carp 2) sucker 3) other
   * Classify fish into 1) rock bass 2) sunfish 3) smallmouth bass 4) white sucker 5) carp